newrelic/newrelic-opentelemetry-examples/serverless/azure-functions/node/timer-trigger-app/readme.md

 ## Required/Recommended Configuration

-The following settings are recommended to be set in your Azure Function App configuration and local settings (or ENV vars).
+The following settings are recommended to be set in your Azure Function App configuration and local settings (`local.settings.json`) or ENV vars.
+The first time you debug an example, VS Code will automatically create `local.settings.json` for you and will prompt you to choose/create a storage account.
+This file is not committed to source control as it may contain secrets.

 * `API_KEY` [required]: Must be set to allow data to be sent to new relic.
 Requires a new relic ingest license key: https://one.newrelic.com/launcher/api-keys-ui.launcher.